compsocialscience/summer-institute/2026/ucla/apply.md

 # Apply

 **This page is under construction.
-Check back soon for more up-to-date info!**
+Check back soon for more info in February!**

 ## Eligibility